-Travelers to Greece often want to know as much about the ancient mythological Greek gods to enhance their journey.
+Travelers to Greece often want to know about the ancient mythological Greek gods to enhance their journey.
 Atalanta, the Greek Goddess of Running, is one of the lesser-known gods worth knowing about.

 The Basic Story